• Skip to content

 tree bark as Coffee Table Center Piece

-Window-seal piece
+Window-seal decoration

 tree bark in window seal